PurdueCAM2Project/CAM2WebUI/development_history/summer_2018.md

 ## Overview

-webUI development was significantly adapted by CAM2 API database that was released around mid 2018. webUI team developed a system that automatically updated WebUI Google Fusion Table based on change log in the CAM2 API.
+webUI development was significantly adapted by CAM2 API database that was released around mid 2018. webUI team intended to develop a system that automatically updated WebUI Google Fusion Table based on change log in the CAM2 API but due to consideration under [subject#4](#subject-4) the manual method was implemented instead.
 Other than that, interface improvement was done based on updating libraries and frameworks used by the web application and preparing the visualization interfaces for running computer vision module.
 More details of the development was written on this document.

 ### API Camera Database & Google Maps Display:

 **Initial Problem**:

 When the project was first inherited this summer, the website had a google maps page that displayed cameras from the older database (database that was not on MongoDB and the original version of the CAM2 API database).
 It did not check for updates to the database and was not able to display live camera footage.
 A lot had changed since this was last updated, as the research team now has an accessible API.

 ## Accomplishment